Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The temple is quite a ways from the city center in Busan’s far northeast, and it can get quite crowded midday.
 It’s also a popular place to see sunrise; if you plan to do that, consider staying in the area.

-For the full story on this fascinating temple, and to find out where to stay nearby, read my detailed guide to Haedong Yonggungsa.
+For the full story on this fascinating temple, and to find out where to stay nearby, read my guide to Haedong Yonggungsa.

 Save the trouble of getting to Haedong Yonggungsa by joining a tour that includes it.